heyyjudes/differentially-private-set-union/README.md

 python gen_histogram.py --alg policy --noise laplace --n 2 --trials 3
 ```
 To change which algorithm is used specify the --alg and --noise parameter.
-To change the n of ngrams in the histogram use: --ngrams For multiple shuffles
+To change the n of ngrams in the histogram use: --ngrams .
+For multiple shuffles
 of the dataset, use the --trials parameter.

-## Paper
-tbd

 ## Acknowledgments